Lovesac (LOVE)

 nullAI Analysis | Feedback

-Shawn Nelson, Chief Executive Officer
+Shawn Nelson, Chief Executive Officer, Director

 Keith Siegner, Executive Vice President and Chief Financial Officer

-Keith Siegner joined The Lovesac Company as Executive Vice President and Chief Financial Officer in June 2023.
-Previously, he was Chief Financial Officer of Vindex, LLC, a global esports technology and infrastructure company that was sold to Savvy Games Group in February 2023.
-Before Vindex, Mr. Siegner held the position of Vice President, Investor Relations, Mergers & Acquisitions, and Treasurer at Yum!
+Keith Siegner is the Executive Vice President and Chief Financial Officer of The Lovesac Company.
+Prior to joining Lovesac, he served as Chief Financial Officer of Vindex, LLC, an esports technology company that was sold to Savvy Games Group in February 2023.
+Before Vindex, Mr. Siegner was the Vice President, Investor Relations, Mergers & Acquisitions, and Treasurer at Yum!
 Brands (NYSE: YUM).
-He also spent over 15 years as a senior banking executive in equity research at UBS Securities and Credit Suisse, and began his career at Arthur Andersen in the International Tax Consulting Division.
+He also spent over 15 years as a senior banking executive in equity research at UBS Securities and Credit Suisse.
+He began his career in the International Tax Consulting Division at Arthur Andersen.
+Mr. Siegner holds Bachelor's and Master's degrees in accounting from Wake Forest University and is a Certified Financial Analyst Charterholder and a Certified Public Accountant (inactive).

-Mary Fox, President and Chief Operating Officer
+Mary Fox, President

 AI Analysis | Feedback